alexfrancow/happy_iqy/README.md

 rake routes
 ```

-Now we need to create a template to display all our books.
+Now we need to create a template to display all our users.
 Create a new file called ```app/views/users/index.html.erb``` and paste this:

 ```html
 <% for user in @users do %>